 Malcolm Heinicke is a partner in the San Francisco office of Munger, Tolles & Olson.
 Mr. Heinicke joined the firm in November 1998 and was elected to the partnership in December 2003.
 His practice focuses on employment and complex commercial litigation, particularly in California and national class and collective actions and employee mobility matters.

 Mr. Heinicke was selected by the Daily Journal as one of the top labor and employment attorneys in California in 2014, 2013, 2012, 2011, 2010 and 2009 (click dates to view articles).
 He has also been recognized for his legal work by Chambers USA.
-In 2011, Mr. Heinicke was recognized by the national law publication Law360 as one of the top five employment lawyers under 40 in the nation, and in 2008, Mr. Heinicke was selected by the Daily Journal as one of the top 20 lawyers in the state under the age of 40.
+In 2011, Mr. Heinicke was recognized by the national law publication Law360 as one of the top five employment lawyers under 40 in the nation.

-Mr. Heinicke handles litigation and counseling matters for a wide variety of leading national and California clients, including 99¢ Only Stores, Bank of America/Merrill Lynch, Fortress Investments/Holiday Retirement, Guardsmark, Nogales Investors Fund, Round Table Pizza, Smart & Final, Unisource, Wells Fargo and Yelp.
+Mr. Heinicke handles litigation and counseling matters for a wide variety of leading national and California clients, including 99¢ Only Stores, Bank of America/Merrill Lynch, Fortress Investments/Holiday Retirement, Guardsmark, Indeed, Morgan Stanley Smith Barney, Round Table Pizza, Smart & Final, Unisource, Wells Fargo and Yelp.
 Mr. Heinicke has trial, arbitration and appellate experience.

 Some recent examples of employment matters handled by Mr. Heinicke include cases in which the client he was representing:

-- Obtained a precedent setting victory before the 9th Circuit (and a significant attorney fee award) in a California wage and hour class action despite (now reversed) administrative guidance against its position.
+- Obtained a precedent setting victory before the Ninth Circuit (and a significant attorney fee award) in a California wage and hour class action despite (now reversed) DLSE administrative guidance against the client’s position.

-- Obtained 9th Circuit victory defeating a forced patronage class action challenging a common securities industry compliance practice on federal preemption grounds.
+- Obtained Ninth Circuit victory defeating a forced patronage class action challenging a common securities industry compliance practice on federal preemption grounds.

-- Obtained a rare injunction in San Francisco Superior Court precluding competition from a company’s former manager after he started a competing business and attempted to take over one of the firm’s most significant contracts in San Francisco.
+- Obtained a rare injunction in San Francisco Superior Court precluding competition from a company’s former manager after he started a competing business and attempted to take over a significant contract.